 We believe that our cancer vaccine and antisense technologies are broadly applicable for the potential development of pharmaceutical products in many therapeutic areas.
 To exploit our core technologies as fully as possible, our strategy is to enter into collaborative development agreements with major pharmaceutical companies for all cancer applications with our vaccine, and agreements directed at specific molecular targets for our NEUGENE antisense technology.
 It is anticipated that NEUGENE antisense collaborative research agreements may provide us with some funding for internal programs aimed at discovering and developing antisense compounds to inhibit the production of additional individual molecular targets.
 Partners in antisense may be granted options to obtain licenses to co-develop and to market drug candidates resulting from their collaborative research programs.
 We intend to retain manufacturing rights to our antisense products.
-There can be no assurance, however, that we will be able to enter into collaborative research agreements with large pharmaceutical companies on terms and conditions satisfactory to us.
-The agreements described in this "Collaborative Agreements" section are generally only cancelable for nonperformance, including failure to make any payments and, in some cases, failure to commercially exploit the technology.
+There can be no assurance, however, that we will be able to enter into collaborative Agreements" section are generally only cancelable for nonperformance, including failure to make any payments and, in some cases, failure to commercially exploit the technology.
 There is no assurance the proposed products will be successfully developed under these collaborative arrangements or we will receive any of the potential payments noted herein.